-If you receive an error message that says: "License start date in the future (-37)", it is because the date on your computer is set before the License File was issued.
+The error "License start date in the future (-37)", indicates that the date on your computer is earlier than the issue date of your license file.
 This sometimes occurs when computers are used across time zones.

-If the date and time settings are correct, and you are still receiving this error message, there may be certain system files that have a future date/time stamp, even though your Operating System itself has the current correct date/time.
+Or there may be certain system files on your computer that have a future timestamp, even though your Operating System itself has the current correct date and time.

 powershell $(Get-Item C:\Windows\SampleDirectoryName).lastwritetime=$(Get-Date ) OR